-Audrey Messas is a French-Israeli mixed media artist who lives and works in Tel Aviv.
+Audrey Messas is a French-Israeli mixed media artist from Moroccan descent who lives and works in Tel Aviv.

-Her mostly life size creations include acrylic paintings, collages, calligraphy, fabrics, videos and short texts.
-Audrey’s work is anchored in awareness and seeks to reveal human nature from a personal and global perspective.
+Audrey’s work is anchored in Presence awareness and seeks to reveal human nature from a personal and global perspective.

-From childhood onwards Audrey was drawn to dancing and writing to bridge the cultural gap between her colourful Morrocan Jewish home and the demanding provincial milieux in Strasbourg.
+From childhood onwards Audrey was drawn to dancing and writing to overcome othering and being torn between her colorful Moroccan Jewish home and the rigorous atmosphere in Strasbourg.

-Studying Buddhism in Tel Aviv, Audrey began sketching and photography as a meditative practice.
-Continuing an in depth exploration of consciousness in Israel, Germany and the USA, Audrey studied abstract painting at the artist’s house in Tel Aviv, and Japanese calligraphy in the Mountain and River Zen monastery in the Catskills (NY).
+After finishing her medical training Audrey studied abstract painting at the artist’s house, and Hakolel Studio for Contemporary Art in Tel Aviv, and Japanese calligraphy in the Mountain and River Zen monastery in the Catskills (NY).

-In September 2020 Audrey had her first solo exhibition titled “Permanent Change” in Tel Aviv at The Tower Gallery, where 35 art works were presented.
+In September 2020 Audrey had her first solo exhibition titled “Permanent Change” in Tel Aviv at The Tower Gallery, 35 artworks were presented.